Acid Reflux: Symptoms, Causes and Treatment

 • Spicy food

-Consuming water-rich foods helps weaken stomach acid.
+• Watery foods – Consuming water-rich foods helps weaken stomach acid.
 High-water-containing foods include celery, cucumber, lettuce, watermelon, herbal tea, and broth-based soups.

-Tips to Reduce Symptoms
+Tips to reduce symptoms

 Follow these simple tips to reduce GERD symptoms:

-Maintaining a healthy weight reduces the pressure on the abdomen, and stomach which causes acid reflux.
+• Healthy weight – Maintaining a healthy weight reduces the pressure on the abdomen, and stomach which causes acid reflux.

-Do not go to bed immediately after meals, should wait for 3 hours after meals.
+• Do not lie down after a meal – Do not go to bed immediately after meals, should wait for 3 hours after meals.

-Elevating your head while sleeping can help ease symptoms.
+• Elevate the head of your bed – Elevating your head while sleeping can help ease symptoms.
 Raise your head by 6 to 9 inches.

-Take enough time in between each bite.
+• Eat food slowly and chew – Take enough time in between each bite.
 Chew the food, swallow, and go for the next bite.

-It is best to avoid foods that cause triggering such as alcohol, fried foods, caffeine, and peppermint.
+• Avoid foods and drinks that trigger reflux – It is best to avoid foods that cause triggering such as alcohol, fried foods, caffeine, and peppermint.

 Senior Clinical Dietitian, Simplyweight

 The London Obesity & Endocrine Clinic specialises in Weight Loss and Endocrine disorders at the Specialist Weight Loss Centre in Chennai, India.
 We offer face to face and virtual consultations with our specialist clinical lead, Dr Rajeswaran, who has 25+ years experience in this field.
 We support people with Obesity related medical conditions including Type 2 Diabetes, Fatty Liver, Infertility, Erectile Dysfunction, and Endocrine disorders like Hypothyroidism, Hyperthyroidism, PCOD, Hirsutism, Adrenal Dysfunction, Menopause, Pituitary problems and Sexual Dysfunction.
 Our services predominantly cover major cities in India including New Delhi, Bengaluru, Kolkata, Chennai, Mumbai and Pune.
+Many of our patients say that we are the best weight loss clinic or slimming centre in Chennai.
 We also offer aesthetic treatments including but not limited to: lymphatic drainage, deep tissue massage, Hydrafacial for treating skin conditions such as acne, sun damage and to help brighten the skin, CM Slim for muscle building and fat reduction, LED light therapy (including red light therapy) and much more.
 In addition, we offer health checkups such as our Metabolic Master Health Checkup, diabetes health checkups, genetic testing and VO₂ Max testing for fitness and cardiorespiratory health.
 All of our aesthetics treatments and Bespoke Weight Management Plans are non-surgical solutions for weight loss and wellness.
 We have newly launched a Bespoke Wedding Weight Loss & Aesthetics Plan for brides & grooms to be.
 Get in touch to transform your life!

 You might be interested in